 |Phone:||+49 421 218 64200|

-He is regularly giving the basic Bachelor lectures "Practical Informatics 1 and 2" as well as the practical course "Compiler Construction" at the University of Bremen.
+He is regularly giving the basic Bachelor lectures "Practical Informatics 1 and 2" and "Compiler Construction" as well as the practical course "Compiler Construction" at the University of Bremen.
 In addition, he lead several student projects: SAUS, ROSES, RoboCup, Bremen Byters, B-Smart, B-Smarter, Roboterfußball, Smart Energy and – regularly since a couple of years – B-Human.
-He is also regularly a tutor in the basic Bachelor lecture "Foundations of Media Informatics 1 and 2".
+He is also regularly a tutor in the basic Bachelor lectures "Practical Informatics 1 and 2" and "Foundations of Media Informatics 1 and 2".